No, for the vast majority of people a smart toothbrush is not worth buying.

 - Level 3 – Real-time habit tracking

-In most instances, the levels are building upon the level beneath.
+In most instances, the levels build upon the level beneath.
 So, those categorised as level 3 have the core features of level 1 and 2.

 Let me explain each of these levels in a little more detail.